 You can also purchase an ovulation predictor kit (OPK) to help you identify ovulation.
 These tests test the levels of luteinizing hormone (LH) in your urine.
 Right before ovulation, you’ll have what’s known as an LH surge.

 To use an OPK, you’ll need to test your urine daily around the time of your expected ovulation.
 Some tests come with an easy-to-read digital display, though these are more expensive.

 Other, more affordable kits work similar to a pregnancy test.
 After dipping the strip in urine, you’ll compare the control line to the line measuring your LH.
 When the LH line matches or is darker than the LH line, that’s a sign of your LH surge.

 If you’re trying to become pregnant, knowing when you ovulate is key to maximizing your chances of conceiving.
 Other ways to increase your chances for conception include:

 - Have sex regularly.
 Aim for every other day to increase your odds.

 - Know your fertile window.
 Sperm can live in the female reproductive tract for about three to five days, while the egg can only survive for up to 24 hours after it’s released.
-Having sex about two days before you ovulate may increase your chances for pregnancy.
+Having sex about may increase your chances for pregnancy.

 - Invest in an OPK, especially if you don’t have a regular menstrual cycle.
 An irregular cycle can make it hard to predict ovulation.